Delta Functions via Inverse Differentials

 I don’t exactly see why it works this way, but it seems to be how it works.

-September 2024 edit: It is a lot like the vector division that I play with sometimes, actually, and that’s probably what it is.
+(September 2024 edit: It is a lot like the vector division that I play with sometimes, actually, and that’s probably what it is.
 Well, I wrote that afterwards, partly based on this, but may as well have a forward link anyway.
-This kinda tells me how division on multivectors ought to work, if it’s going to work:
+I feel like this is telling us how division on multivectors ought to work, if it’s going to work at all.)

 The confusing part is that you can’t divide through by the magnitudes individually.
 It’s not this